Group B streptococcus and pregnancy

 GBS is a bacterium that is naturally present in the body, particularly in the intestines, vagina, and rectum.
 Approximately 10 to 30% of women are carriers without knowing it and without symptoms.

 In pregnant women, GBS can be transmitted to the baby during childbirth.
-It is estimated that 15 to 40% of pregnant women are carriers, and among them, 40 to 70% transmit the bacteria to their newborns.
+It is estimated that 15 to 40% of pregnant women carry the bacteria, and among them, 40 to 70% will pass it on to their newborn.
+Of the babies who become colonized, 1 to 2% will develop an infection within the first 7 days of life, with 95% of cases occurring in the first 24 hours.
+These infections may include meningitis, pneumonia, or sepsis, and can lead to irreversible damage.

 Screening and prevention

-A vaginal and anal swab is recommended between 35 and 37 weeks to detect the presence of GBS.
+A simple vaginal and anal swab is recommended between 35 and 37 weeks of pregnancy to check for the presence of GBS.

-If the test is positive, preventive treatment with antibiotics will be offered during labor, ideally at least 4 hours before delivery.
-This measure greatly reduces the risk of transmission.
+If the test is positive, preventive intravenous antibiotics will be offered during labor or after your water breaks, ideally at least four hours before delivery.
+The administration takes only a few minutes and may be repeated, depending on the antibiotic used.
+This measure significantly reduces the risk of transmission.

 When is treatment started immediately, even without test results?

-• If you have previously had a baby infected with GBS.
+• If you’ve previously had a baby infected with Group B Streptococcus (GBS);

-If you give birth prematurely and your status is unknown.
+• If you go into labor prematurely and your GBS status is unknown;

 Antibiotics: well-assessed risks

-Like all medications, antibiotics can have side effects.
-But in this context, the benefits for the baby far outweigh the risks.
+Like any medication, antibiotics can have side effects.
+These may include diarrhea, with or without a yeast infection, both for the mother and the baby.
+However, in this context, the benefits far outweigh the risks.

 Marie Fortier